Sovereign-Labs/sovereign-book/src/3-quickstart.md

 We'll start with a very basic [`ValueSetter`](https://github.com/Sovereign-Labs/sov-rollup-starter-wip/tree/main/examples/value-setter) module that's already included in the `sov-rollup-starter-wip`.

-The `ValueSetter` module currently stores a single number that any use can update.
+The `ValueSetter` module currently stores a single number that any user can update.
 We want to ensure that only one user (the admin) has permission to update this number.

 This requires four changes:
 1.  **Add an** `admin` **field** to the module's state to store the admin address.